Consumer medicine information

 Respiratory, thoracic and mediastinal disorders.

-Dyspnoea, respiratory arrest, bronchospasm, coughing, stridor.
+Dyspnoea, respiratory arrest, bronchospasm, cough, stridor.

 Gastrointestinal disorders.